Specifications and Guide

 Just the Graphic Please:

-We require the static graphic file for import into our system's badge template.
+We require the static graphics file for import into our system’s badge template.
 You can supply additional sample files with text and photo illustrations, but the final graphic/s must not include variable text and/or photos unless it is a layered PSD or EPS Microsoft Windows file format.